Frequently Asked Questions

 The blue light emergency stations are available for emergency assistance and information, medical assistance, fire alert, reporting crimes or suspicious persons, reporting vehicular accidents, or if you feel unsafe for any reason.
 Members of the campus community can call emergency personnel with a simple push of a button.
 When the button is pushed, the LED blue light begins to flash, attracting attention to the location.
 The emergency phone faceplate is illuminated at all times for clear visibility during the night.
-See the Emergency Communications Stations Map for locations.
+Emergency station locations are indicated on the campus map.

 Is smoking allowed on campus?